zenakhane/psql-refresher-workshop/readme.md

 ```

 Once a database is created click on the database on the Instances screen.
-This will take you to the Details screen - see the url on that page and put it in a `.env` file in the route of your project.
+This will take you to the Details screen - see the url on that page and put it in a `.env` file in the root of your project.

+> ***Note:* you will need to create the `.env` file yourself. `touch .env` will do the trick.
+Or just create an empty text file and rename it to `.env`

 ```
-DATABASE_URL=<your db url here>
+DATABASE_URL=<your db url here - without any brackets...>
 ```

 Connect to your database using psql in the terminal run this command: